-What began with a handful of mysterious illnesses in a vast central China city has traveled the world, jumping from animals to humans and from obscurity to international headlines.
-First detected on the last day of 2019, the novel coronavirus has infected tens of thousands of people — within China’s borders and beyond them — and has killed more than 15,000.
-It has triggered unprecedented quarantines, stock market upheaval and dangerous conspiracy theories.
+What began with a handful of mysterious illnesses in a central China city has traveled the world.
+First detected on the last day of 2019, the novel coronavirus has killed more than 70,000 people with infections surpassing a million worldwide.
+It has triggered nationwide lockdowns, stock market upheaval and dangerous conspiracy theories.

-Most cases are mild, but health officials say the virus’s spread through the United States appears inevitable.
-As the country and its health-care system prepares, much is still unknown about the virus that causes the disease now named covid-19.
+Most cases are mild, but health officials say much is still unknown about the virus that causes the disease now named covid-19.

 The Washington Post has spoken to scores of doctors, officials and experts to answer as many of your questions as we can about the newest global health emergency.
 Here’s what we know so far.